okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 To ensure that only specific app integrations can let users sign up without a password, do the following:

-##### Create a profile enrollment policy for password-optional users
+##### Create a user profile policy for password-optional users

-A profile enrollment policy determines the minimum information required from a user to create an account.
+A user profile policy determines the minimum information required from a user to create an account.
 The policy also determines how the user should verify their identity before creating their account.

-1. Go to **Security** > **Profile Enrollment** and click **Add Profile Enrollment Policy**.
+1. Go to **Security** > **User Profile Policies** and click **Add user profile policy**.
 1. Locate the **Profile Enrollment** section of the policy and click **Edit**.
 1. Set **Self-service registration** to **Allowed**.
 1. Verify that **Required before access is granted** is selected for **Email Verification**.
 1. Set **Add the user to group** to the group that you made for password-optional users, and then click **Save**.
 1. Click **Manage apps**, and then click **Add an App to This Policy**.
-1. Locate your app integration, click **Apply**, and verify that the app is in the Apps list using the new Profile Enrollment Policy.
+1. Locate your app integration, click **Apply**, and verify that the app is in the Apps list using the new user profile policy.

 #### Enable password-optional user sign-in flow